 Pennsylvania’s rise as a resort destination began generations ago.
-In the years after the Civil War, people would travel by train from New York, Philadelphia, Boston and Washington, D.C. to experience the rugged wilderness in Pennsylvania.
+In the years after the Civil War, people would travel by train from Philadelphia, Boston, Washington, D.C. and New York to experience the rugged wilderness in Pennsylvania.
 Resorts popped up along the Delaware River and in the mountains to the west.

-A few of these resorts remain (namely the three Cove Haven Entertainment Properties of Cove Haven Resort, Paradise Stream Resort, and the Pocono Palace Resort).
+A few of these honeymoon resorts remain — namely the three Cove Haven Entertainment Properties of Cove Haven Resort, Paradise Stream Resort, and the Pocono Palace Resort.
 While these ‘love shacks’ or ‘love hotels’ provided an obvious opportunity to leave ones bodily fluids behind in rooms of questionable cleanliness, these amenities proved alluring for many.
 And the “Honeymoon Capital of the World” was born.

 They reminisced about steak dinners, rounds of golf, lounging by the pool, and even recalled the name of their favorite staff member: Julie.
 Seeing them, overhearing their conversation, and then briefly talking to them, my thinking changed.
 These abandoned Poconos hotels are not dinosaurs that are being forgotten by time, they are being honored as nostalgia tourism takes hold.